fabricius1/python-virtual-environments/README.md

 2. To deactivate a virtual environment, just run this command:
 > ```deactivate```

-**IMPORTANT note 1**: The virtual environment will be activated only in your current terminal tab.
+**Important note 1**: The virtual environment will be activated only in your current terminal tab.
 If you want to work in multiple terminal tabs, don't forget to activate the virtual environment there too.

 **Important note 2**: no third party modules will be installed inside your virtual environment.
 So, use `pip install <package_name>` or `pip install -r requirements.txt` to install the packages you need.